jonteal/SwoleMates/README.md

 <a name="descsection"></a>
 ## Description
 Here at SwoleMates we are passionate about two things: Getting swole and finding mates (mates as in friends, ya perv).
 This application is built using a MERN stack.
 It is a single-page application.
 The app utilizes ReactJS, tailwindCSS, Node JS, ExpressJS, GraphQL, MongoDB, JWT, PWA, Stripe, Spoonacular API, Quote API, and so much more...
-Enjoy not only tracking your workouts and researching your food's macro-nutrients, but also lurking your friends.
+You can enjoy not only tracking your workouts and researching your food's macro-nutrients, but also lurking your friends.
 Sign up today to find your one true swole mate 💓

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)